 After receiving approval to become a net metering customer, you are ready to purchase and install your power generator.

 Contact the appropriate city, county and/or electrical inspectors during installation.
-Remember to install your generator according to the Interconnection Standards for Electric Generators With Generating Capacity no Larger than 100 kW and the Net Energy Metering Interconnection Agreement.
+Remember to install your generator according to the Interconnection Standards for Electric Generators With Generating Capacity no Larger than 100 kW and the Net Energy Metering Interconnection Agreement (both attached above).

 Call the PUD to schedule an inspection of your completed installation.